Question & Answer

 This is because these devices are offline at that time.
 At a result, Scriptless Automation does not always “revisit” on full of 20 devices.
 In the near future, we will provide you an ability to properly cover a range of devices for the revisit.

 10. What is the difference between a Failed revisit and a Blocked revisit?

-ITA uses deep learning to "know" which element in the Revisit session matches the element used in the Manual session.
+Scriptless Automation uses deep learning to "know" which element in the Revisit session matches the element used in the Manual session.
 Unlike web testing where the HTML is standard across browsers, on mobile how the element is referenced differs by device type, manufacturer and, in some cases, test run.
 That's right, some apps dynamically generate the XML!

 Blocked Test: The deep learning could not find an element on the screen during a Revisit session.
 You can “remediate” the blocker and the test will rerun without encounter an issue again.

 Failed Test: This typically happens when one of the restricted user actions have been performed during the manual session, or the reason might come from the device issues like network, high CPU, etc. We are improving the user experience related to this and continuing to implement more gestures / user actions to eliminate these scenarios long-term.